Springfield, MO dog bite lawyer discusses case with client.

 Understanding a dog owner’s duties is key to any dog bite claim.
 In Missouri, the law places significant responsibility on the owner to prevent their animal from harming others.
 This isn’t just about being a good neighbor; it’s about specific legal obligations that have serious consequences when they aren’t met.
 If you’ve been injured, knowing these rules can help you understand the strength of your case and what to expect as you seek compensation.
 Let’s walk through what Missouri law requires of every dog owner.

-Leash Laws and Containment Rules
+Following Leash Laws and Containment Rules

 In Missouri, dog owners are held responsible for injuries their dogs cause.
 This is because the state follows a “strict liability” rule.
 What this means for you is that an owner is legally liable for a bite even if their dog has never shown any aggression before.
 It doesn’t matter if they claim their dog has always been gentle.
 Local leash laws in cities like Springfield also require dogs to be restrained in public spaces.
 An owner’s failure to properly leash or contain their dog on their property is a clear breach of their duty to keep the community safe and is central to most personal injury claims involving dog bites.

-Warning Signs for Potentially Dangerous Dogs
+Identifying Potentially Dangerous Dogs

 Many people believe an owner is only responsible if their dog has a known history of being aggressive, but this is a common misconception.
 Under Missouri’s strict liability statute, a dog doesn’t get “one free bite.”
 The owner can be held liable from the very first incident.
 While a dog’s aggressive past isn’t required to file a civil lawsuit for your injuries, it can still be an important factor.
 If an owner knew their dog was potentially dangerous and did nothing about it, this information can strengthen your case and may even lead to criminal charges against the owner depending on the severity of the attack.

-The Importance of Training and Socialization
+Why Proper Training and Socialization Matter

 Beyond just following the law, responsible ownership involves proactive steps like proper training and socialization.
 A well-trained dog is less likely to react with fear or aggression, preventing bites before they happen.
 This responsibility is something the law takes seriously.
 When an owner neglects this duty, the consequences can be severe.
 Depending on the circumstances of the bite and the dog’s history, owners can face criminal charges ranging from misdemeanors to felonies.
 This highlights why training is not just a suggestion but a critical part of preventing harm and avoiding serious legal trouble.
 You can find more legal insights in my articles.

-Common Defenses from Dog Owners
+Common Defenses Dog Owners Use

 When you file a claim, don’t be surprised if the dog owner or their insurance company tries to shift the blame.
 They have a few common defenses they might use.
 For example, they may argue that you were trespassing on their property without permission or that you provoked the dog into attacking.
 Provocation could include actions like hitting, teasing, or cornering the animal.
 These arguments are designed to reduce or eliminate the owner’s liability.
 This is why having an experienced attorney is so important—we can anticipate these defenses and build a strong case to counter them.
 If you need help, please contact my office for a consultation.